nprasad2021/hex-war/README.md

 # Hex-War
 **See the live app at https://hex-war-nprasad2021.vercel.app/**

 Conquer a virtual world.
-Grow your holdings by aggressively seeking to mint, and seek NFTs that encircle plots of land, to make them
+Grow your holdings by aggressively minting property, forming foreclosures, and outmanuevering your opponents.

 ## Mechanics
 The game world is represented as a hexagonal grid.